 The app also has a tool for setting up a meal plan.
 You add recipes by the day, and it can generate a single shopping list for you.
 Then you choose a start date, and it will prompt you with the recipes you chose, day by day.

 If you don’t have all of the required ingredients for a recipe, you can edit a copy of the recipe, and make substitutions.
 To change an ingredient, you just select it, then you can choose a different ingredient.
 You can either select from a categorized list, or you can start typing, and it will search.
 Their system had all of the ingredients that I could think of already in it.

 In the unlikely event that you have some ingredient that’s not listed, you find the ingredient that is closest, and then create a sub ingredient.

 This could be a weakness if you have something with a nutritional profile that doesn’t match anything else, because as far as I can tell, there is no way to edit nutrition profiles.
 That said, they have so many ingredients in the database, I don’t think it would be a significant problem.
-One weird thing is that you can’t view nutrition profiles for individual ingredients (you can indirectly, if you create a recipe with just that ingredient, but that’s pretty annoying to do).
+One weird thing is that you can’t view nutrition profiles for individual ingredients (you can indirectly, if you create a recipe with just that ingredient).
 [Update: You can now add custom ingredients with fully customizable nutrition profiles in the now-available app version 6.2.
 However, you still cannot directly view the nutritional profile of a built-in ingredient.]

 Once you have an ingredient, there are a bunch of options for how to specify an amount.
 You can do it by count (e.g 10 almonds) or by measure.
 However, I found the count feature to not calculate nutrition stats for the recipe properly, so I think it’s best to go with measures.
 With measures, you can enter an amount either by weight or volume.
 Weight will be the most accurate, and you can use the scale to automatically record the weight of an ingredient to your recipe.